 Chase Sapphire Reserve: 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months ($750+ value)

 The Barclays Arrival Premier Card doesn’t offer a traditional sign-up bonus, but they attempt to make up for it with an annual purchase rewards loyalty bonus.
 The lack of a sign-up bonus will probably ward off a few travelers, and it is a negative in most people’s books for sure.
 But since the annual fee is only $150 (that’s waived the first year), Barclays has to offset the benefits somewhere.

 Barclays Arrival Premier Card: 2x points on all purchases plus an annual loyalty bonus

 Amex Platinum: 5x points on airfare and hotels plus 1 point on all remaining purchases

-Chase Sapphire Reserve: 3x points on all travel and dining and 1 point on all remaining purchases; 3 points on travel immediately after earning $300 travel credit as reimbursement for travel purchases charged to your card each account anniversary year.
+Chase Sapphire Reserve: 3x points on dining and 1 point on all remaining purchases; 3 points on travel immediately after earning $300 travel credit as reimbursement for travel purchases charged to your card each account anniversary year.

 The Barclays Arrival Premier Card takes the flat rate approach and earns 2 points on all purchases.
 This may or may not be exciting as it depends how much non-travel spending you make with your premium travel credit card and the Arrival Premier might be the better option if your non-travel spending is equal to or greater than your travel spending.